-The Importance of Mentoring in International Development28 Oct 2016, by Information, Professional Mentoring in
+28 Oct 16 The Importance of Mentoring in International Development

 One of sfG MentorNet’s customers uses MentorNet in an international development environment and recently wrote an article on the challenges of project management in this space and of the benefits of a mentoring scheme that has been set up to help support international development around the world.
 We have summarised the key aspects of this article, for those of you involved in mentoring.

 About £12.2 billion of public money was spent on international development in 2015.
 There are many Non Governmental Organisations (NGOs), charities and Not for Profit Organisations involved in providing support around the world.

 Managing these projects through project management is fundamental to the success of the programmes and in putting to good use the money that has been provided.
 And yet it has been difficult to learn from the experiences that different project managers have, to help improve the efficiencies in the process.
 As Craig Redmond, Senior Vice President of Programs, Mercy Corps says, “If we don’t do project management right, nothing else is possible.”
 So getting this right and learning from past experiences is crucial.

 A new course was therefore set up to help train Project Managers, to learn from what was working and what was not, to change the ways that things have been done and to provide practical guidance for running development projects.
 Also, Project Managers Against Poverty (PMAP) set up a voluntary mentoring programme to share experience and knowledge and to support those who had taken the course.
 LINGOs and PMAP are both Not for Profit Organisations.